Paulemann/service.shutdown.watchdog/README.md

 To install simply download the addon files as zip file and install from the Kodi addon section.

-My special credits go to
+My special credits go to blucube and his service.inhibit_shutdown addon https://github.com/bluecube/service.inhibit_shutdown from whom I "borrowed" the initial code and idea.